thomasberge/restedwf/README.md

 ### 0.5.1 Main changes

+- Linking imported YAML paths with dart functions are now made a lot simpler.
+No need to import external.dart file.
+See documentation for details on the new, simplified approach.
 - Bugfix: Now only tries to implement resource path methods that are defined in restedsettings allowedMethods array.
 This also filters out fields that aren't http methods, such as 'parameters'.

 ### Features